-At Israeli protests for hostage release, Gaza’s children are in spotlight now, too
+At Israeli protest for hostage release, Gaza’s children are in spotlight now, too

 | Tel Aviv, Israel

-Note: Editor’s note: The headline on this story, originally published May 1, has been changed to more accurately reflect the scope of protest.